hienleke/tony_lekehien_mediaScraper/README.md

     Solution
         Internal Queue and Worker Model
+        Since scraping requires using Puppeteer running as a Chrome mini inside Docker and also with Docker Backend  and postgres database, this can load the system.
+Therefore, external queues like Redis, Kafka, or RabbitMQ should not be used, as they would increase              complexity and consume more resources.
+         While cloud services could optimize this, it's not the current solution approach, so I choose to use a small internal queue within the code to handle the tasks.
+This internal queue will control the number of URLs processed at a time, reducing system load and            ensuring tasks are performed sequentially without overloading resources
         To efficiently manage this task, an internal queue system can be implemented to manage the URLs.
 This approach helps avoid overwhelming the system by processing smaller batches of URLs rather than scraping all 5000 URLs simultaneously.

     Worker Pool